kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 These work without parenthesis:<br>

-Exclude results, that have the word `iMusic` in them, since `iMusic` has a built in equalizer (and apple support pages tell customers, that this is the only equalizer needed on Mac.
-A caveat is, that it only works while using `iMusic`.
+Exclude results that have the word `iMusic` in them, since `iMusic` has a built in equalizer (and apple support pages tell customers that this is the only equalizer needed on Mac.
+A caveat is that it only works while using `iMusic`.
 Like that, I found a system-wide free alternative on Github.<br>
 <br>